CoderZonora/Cryptonite/CTF_Resources.md

    - Search for `innerHTML`
    - `render()` OR `views` folder => SSTI (Server-side template injection)
    - If `subprocess` imported => RCE

+14. **Git commands**
+15. - Clone the repo locally.
+    - Run `git ls-remote`-  List branches of a repo even if hidden.